AlexandriaDAO/core/src/alex_frontend/src/apps/Modules/AppModules/plan.md

 /*
 The Plan:

+- Scratch all that.
+I have to move the NFT auth/payment/security stuff to the backend.

 *this assumes that the minting keeps working well*
 - Get alexandrian to display Scion NFTs.
 - Start improving the grid and display.